Britons' trust in leaders' economic policy hits low

 LONDON Britons' trust in their leaders' ability to steer the country through current economic troubles has fallen to its lowest point since the government announced its spending review in October 2010, according to an opinion poll released on Friday.

-Only 31 percent of those questioned expressed trust in Prime Minister David Cameron's management of the economy, and only 21 percent trusted that of Chancellor George Osborne - both record lows, the ComRes survey for ITV News showed.
+Only 31 percent of those questioned expressed trust in Prime Minister David Cameron's management of the economy, and only 21 percent trusted that of finance minister George Osborne - both record lows, the ComRes survey for ITV News showed.

-Trust in Nick Clegg, leader of the Lib Dems, the coalition partner, also hit a new low, of 15 percent.
+Trust in Nick Clegg, leader of the Liberal Democrats, the Conservatives' coalition partner, also hit a new low, of 15 percent.

 The findings chime with a YouGov poll for the Sun newspaper published on Thursday.
 This showed that only 30 percent of Britons thought that of the leaders of the three main political parties, Cameron was the best prime minister - the lowest level since he was elected two years ago.